PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Then Boltac noticed his wand, trapped underneath a sleeping Orc's leg.
 "Hey, uh, Samga, could you..." he said, pointing at the wand.
 "Probably better if you wake this thing up rather than me."

 Samga retrieved the magic detecting wand.
 It too had been gnawed on, but had fared better than the bag and gloves.
-Boltac used what remained of his tunic to wiped the saliva from it.
+Boltac used what remained of his tunic to wipe the saliva from it.

 "Okay, this will do, now let's get outta here."
 They returned to the door and Rattick could swear that Boltac looked right through him -- right into his eyes -- but saw him not.
 If the glance had lasted longer, Rattick might have been given away, but Boltac's eye was drawn to something on the right side of the door.